admin@neurovita.com.au or 1300 034 812

 Task Oriented Training (TOT) in Multiple Sclerosis is an effective and evidence based strategy, as highlighted by Hassanin et al in his 2023 Systematic review and meta-analysis.
 This strategy works by practicing a range of activities that have similar functional requirements.
 For example, working on sit to stand transfers, but getting in and out of your car and bed and on and off the toilet and your lounge chair as a way to practice and improve this skill.
 The great thing about this strategy is that because you are completing a range of tasks, rather than just prating the one skill it doesn't become boring.

-Mr Man had been living with MS for many year before working with our OTs, he had given into the idea that there was nothing he could do.
-But with his courage and trust in the team he obtained a mobility device, learnt how to use it a massively improved his wellbeing.
-From spending all his time watching TV to enjoying the Zoo with his family.
+Mr M had been living with MS for many year before working with our OTs, he had given into the idea that there was nothing he could do.
+But with his courage and trust in the team he obtained a mobility device, learnt how to use it and massively improved his wellbeing.
+From spending all his time watching TV to enjoying the Zoo with his family, this was a huge WIN!

-Occupational therapy can be a powerful service in your stroke rehab, but It's important to remember that each person's recovery journey is unique, and outcomes will vary.
+Occupational therapy can be a powerful service in your managing MS, but It's important to remember that each person's journey is unique, and outcomes will vary.
 While we cannot guarantee specific results, our focus is on working together to achieve the best possible progress for each person.

 Living with Multiple Sclerosis can be challenging, but Occupational Therapy provides valuable support in achieving greater independence and improving your quality of life.
 Through tailored approaches and the guidance of your OT, you can make meaningful progress in managing your condition.
 While advancements may come gradually, each improvement is a significant achievement.
 Embrace the resources available to you, stay dedicated to your therapy, and continue striving towards your goals.
 Every step forward counts on your journey to better well-being.